Kyriosity/use-dev/README+/tests/README+/prog_tests-posers.md

 + define specific exceptions for frameworks (like in [NUnit extensions](../../../src/TuttiFrutti/AbcExtNUnit/Exceptions) here),
 + separate unexpected error conditions from the subject (e.g., examining the call stack).

+## Distinguishing the error

+COINCIDENCE ... the same exception but ...

+Null as an example.

 <h1 align="center">Syntax</h1>